electronick1/stairs_doc/source/index.html.md

 Just do `pip install stairs-project` to install all python dependencies.

-Stairs requires redis for storing statistics and some meta information even though you will use a different streaming/queue service.
+Stairs requires redis to store statistics and some meta information even though you may use a different streaming/queue service.

 <aside class="notice">
-You must install <code>redis</code> for stairs.
+You have to install <code>redis</code> for stairs.
 </aside>

 # Mission